corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-#### Why inlined subflows
+#### Why inlined subflows?

 Inlined subflows provide a way to share commonly used flow code *while forcing users to create a parent flow*.
-Take for example `CollectSignaturesFlow`.
-Say we made it an initiating flow that automatically kicks off `SignTransactionFlow` that signs the transaction.
-This would mean malicious nodes can just send any old transaction to us using `CollectSignaturesFlow` and we would automatically sign it!
+Without inlined flows, flow users could create insecure chains of events.
+For example, if a user could make `CollectSignaturesFlow` an initiating flow that automatically kicks off `SignTransactionFlow`, which signs the transaction.
+A malicious node could send any transaction to them using `CollectSignaturesFlow`, and they would automatically sign it.

-By making this pair of flows inlined we provide control to the user over whether to sign the transaction or not by forcing them to nest it in their own parent flows.
+If you make this pair of flows inlined, you can make sure the user actively chooses to either sign the transaction or not by forcing them to nest it in their own parent flows.

-In general if you’re writing a subflow the decision of whether you should make it initiating should depend on whether the counter-flow needs broader context to achieve its goal.
+If you’re writing a subflow, the decision of whether you should make it initiating should depend on whether the counter-flow needs broader context to achieve its goal.

 ## FlowException

 Suppose a node throws an exception while running a flow.
-Any counterparty flows waiting for a message from the node (i.e. as part of a call to `receive` or `sendAndReceive`) will be notified that the flow has unexpectedly ended and will themselves end.
-However, the exception thrown will not be propagated back to the counterparties.
+Any counterparty flows waiting for a message from the node (as part of a call to `receive` or `sendAndReceive`) are notified that the flow has ended unexpectedly and that the related counterparty flows will be terminated.
+However, the counterparties are not told what the exception is.

-If you wish to notify any waiting counterparties of the cause of the exception, you can do so by throwing a `FlowException`:
+If you wish to notify any waiting counterparties of the exception cause, throw a `FlowException`:

-The flow framework will automatically propagate the `FlowException` back to the waiting counterparties.
+The flow framework automatically propagates the `FlowException` back to the waiting counterparties.

 There are many scenarios in which throwing a `FlowException` would be appropriate:

-* A transaction doesn’t `verify()`
+* A transaction doesn’t `verify()`.
-* A transaction’s signatures are invalid
+* A transaction’s signatures are invalid.
-* The transaction does not match the parameters of the deal as discussed
+* The transaction does not match the parameters of the deal as discussed.
-* You are reneging on a deal
+* You are reneging on a deal.

 Below is an example using `FlowException`: